What Are Flock Cameras?

 (Flock Safety).

-The data is indexed and searchable across a nationwide law enforcement network — any officer
+The data is logged and made searchable across a nationwide law enforcement network - which officers

-from any subscribing jurisdiction can access it, without neding a warrant.
-According to Flock’s marketing,
+in subscribing agencies can access without a warrant.

 (Flock HOA Marketing).

-While these tools may help find stolen vehicles or missing persons, they also create a sweeping record of individuals' movements.
+While these tools may aid in locating stolen cars or missing persons, they also

 (Local12).